ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection -> InitiateError&lt;>

-An InitiateError occurs either when the set of local and remote specifiers and transport and cryptographic parameters cannot be fulfilled on a connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty), when the remote specifier cannot be resolved, or when no transport-layer connection can be established to the remote endpoint (e.g. because the remote endpoint is not accepting connections, or the application is prohibited from opening a connection by the operating system).
+An InitiateError event occurs either when the set of local and remote specifiers and transport and cryptographic parameters cannot be fulfilled on a connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty), when the RemoteEndpoint cannot be resolved, or when no transport-layer connection can be established to the RemoteEndpoint (e.g., because the RemoteEndpoint is not accepting connections, or the application is prohibited from opening a connection by the operating system).

 ## Passive Open: Listen {#listen}